How to Properly Set Up Google Analytics for Ecommerce Success

 Why spend time setting up a Google Analytics instance?

-Setting up Google Analytics properly allows webmasters and online retailers to better understand what occurs on their ecommerce site.
+Setting up Google Analytics properly allows online retailers to better understand what occurs on their ecommerce site.
 Google provides real-time analytics on your site’s traffic trends, user behavior, user personas, which pages perform the best, and conversion rates.

 What do online merchants forget to track & optimize for?